Our programs are informed by cutting edge science and state-of-the-art clinical insights.

 We offer rich and thoughtful content in iconic locations to attract international participation, and by so doing to foster interactions among professionals and scientists from every corner of the world.

 Our first, inaugural program will take place in Bali, Indonesia.
-It will address one of the central topics in neuropsychology and cognitive neuroscience, Executive Functions and Frontal Lobes in Health and Disease.
-To learn more about the program, go to PROGRAM.
+It will address central topics in neuropsychology and cognitive neuroscience.
+To learn more, go to PROGRAM.

 Bali’s iconic appeal and strategic location makes it an ideal meeting place for colleagues from every corner of the world.
 Bali is close to Australia and New Zealand, to China, Japan, and South Korea, with multiple non-stop flights.